% Sample article for the Electronic Journal of Combinatorics.

 \documentclass[12pt]{article}

-% Please remove all other commands that change parameters such as
+% Please remove all commands that change parameters such as

-% we recommend the graphicx package for importing figures
+% We recommend the graphicx package for images:

 \usepackage{graphicx}